adrianjagielak/tesla-can-hacks/README.md

 # tesla-can-hacks
-Code for personal ESP32 connected to the Tesla Model 3 CAN buses
+Code for a personal ESP32 connected to the Tesla Model 3 CAN buses.